 Preheat oven to 200 degrees F. Mix all the ingredients up (I actually used a food processor for this to give them that weird, IKEA-like smoothness).
 Roll meat mixture into balls.
 Fry in batches in a large pan over medium heat.
 Roll around the pan until they are evenly crisped on the outside and cooked on the inside (about 6-10 minutes).
 As you finish batches on the stove, keep them warm on a baking sheet in the oven.

 Using the same pan that you cooked the meatballs, fry your mushroom mixture for a hot minute on medium heat, adding butter or ghee if your pan is very dry.
 Then slowly add beef broth and whisk up the bits.
 Bring to a simmer.
 Whisk in the arrowroot powder/water slowly and allow the gravy to thicken to your desired consistency.
 You may not have to use all your arrowroot powder or maybe you want to add more.
 You are the conductor on this gravy train.
-Season to taste, pour on your meatballs and EAT.
+Season to taste (I was quite liberal with the pepper), pour on your meatballs and EAT.

 You're on your own for this one, but DO NOT SKIP THE JAM, I SAY.
 Lingonberry, cranberry, currant, whatever.
 You can easily cook up a naturally sweet and tart sauce that'll pair with this.